-How to Make “Abura Soba” with Packaged Instant Ramen
+How to Make Abura Soba with Packaged Instant Ramen

-“Abura Soba (油そば)”, literally meaning “oil noodles” in Japanese, is a type of ramen that is popular in Japan.
+Abura Soba (油そば), meaning oil noodles in Japanese, is a type of ramen popular in Japan.

-Incidentally, common condiments for Abura Soba include vinegar and Japanese chili oil “Rayu (ラー油)”, and as its garnishes, ingredients such as Menma processed bamboo shoots, Chashu roast pork, chopped green onions, and boiled eggs are typically prepared.
+Typical condiments for the dish are vinegar and Rayu (ラー油) chili oil, and garnishes include Menma bamboo shoots, Chashu roast pork, chopped green onions, and boiled eggs.

-Easy Abura Soba Recipe using Packaged Instant Ramen
+Easy Abura Soba Recipe using Instant Ramen

-|1||First, bring a pot of plenty of water to a boil and slip the dried noodle block into it.
-Boil the noodles until they get your desired texture|
+|1||First, bring a pot of plenty of water to a boil.
+Then, slip the dried noodle block and boil it until the noodles get your desired texture.|

-Prepare the liquid seasoning while you are boiling the noodles: Put a tablespoon of sesame oil, a teaspoon of vinegar, and a half amount of the soup base that comes with your ramen bag into a bowl
+|2||Prepare the seasoning liquid while boiling the noodles: Put into a bowl a tablespoon of sesame oil, a teaspoon of vinegar, and half the soup base that comes with your ramen bag.|

-|3||Once the noodles get ready, drain water and dump them into the bowl, onto the seasoning liquid|
+|3||Once the noodles get ready, drain water and dump them into the bowl.|